theforeman/forklift/README.md

 For the multi-host setup, one of the easiest way of making the name resolution working with vagrant is using [vagrant-hostmanager](https://github.com/devopsgroup-io/vagrant-hostmanager).
 Forklift supports this plugin by default.
-The only thing on needs to do is install the vagrant-hostmanager plugin:
+The only thing one needs to do is install the vagrant-hostmanager plugin:

 ```
 vagrant plugin install vagrant-hostmanager